·

 8. Khinkali

-If I could eat this every day for lunch for ever and ever, I’d be a happy girl.
+If I could eat this every day for lunch forever and ever, I’d be a happy girl.

 Khinkali is also Georgian, but it’s very much served in Armenia, too.

-Khinkali is a chunky dumpling with meat (lamb, beef or pork) or vegetarian fillings of mushroom, spinach and cheese.
-It has the most delicious broth inside.
 Eating khinkali (the right way) is all about extracting the hot juices in one bite, by slowly using the top knot of dough as a handy grip.

 Read next: Georgian food you have to try